 Rookie Card Year: 2005

-Like superstar teammate Prince Fielder, Braun is another homegrown talent the small-market Brewers have come to rely on to be competitive.
+Braun is a homegrown talent the small-market Brewers have come to rely on to be competitive.
 Braun possesses all the skills and attributes that define a five-tool player.
 Already a four-time All-Star and three-time Silver Slugger Award winner, Braun's ability to hit for power and average while still maintaining strong marks in OBS and slugging percentage make him a valuable asset for any team.
 Baseball analysts have taken note of his talents and was recently named one of baseball's Top 50 current players.

 Braun has just five rookie cards, which is somewhat unusual for a player in this era.
 All come from products issued in 2005.
-Despite playing for a small-market club, rookie card and Hall of Fame collectors realize his potential.
-As a result, his cards, particularly those with high professional grades, are in high demand.
+His cards, particularly those with high professional grades, see solid demand.
 Game-used bats and autographed items are also at the top of speculators' lists of worthwhile investments for the young Braun.

 Ryan Braun Rookie Card Checklist